Page Speed Test Optimizing WordPress Sites

 Guide to learn how to test page speed & performance, explore and measure results to give you best tips for optimizing your WordPress sites

-Load time is the metric that describes how long a specific web page takes to load as a whole.
-This process includes HTML but also all the CSS code, scripts, images, and third party resources that can be found on a website.
-In this article, we’ll explore how to use the page speed test results to optimize your WordPress website.
+Load time is the metric that describes how long a web page takes to load.
+This process includes HTML and all the CSS code, scripts, images, and third-party resources found on a website.
+This article will explore a test of how to measure page speed and performance and give you tips for optimizing your wordPress sites.

 We can define load time as the time frame between the moment a user starts navigating to the page until all of its page content has loaded.
 It’s a fact that, ideally, a performant page should load in less than two seconds.
 This is especially true for mobile pages, which suffer the most from long load times.